 We are excited to report that the Campus Core Revitalization project is complete!
 All areas of the project — Nelson Mandela Walk, Gould Street and Victoria Street — were reopened for pedestrian circulation on September 18, 2020.

 As a key component of our Campus Public Realm Plan, the Campus Core Revitalization provides a vibrant and engaging configuration of public spaces, as well as modernized infrastructure to improve the student, faculty, staff and visitor experience.

-A signature Toronto Met landscape
+A signature TMU landscape

 The Campus Core Revitalization project enhanced the quality, safety and accessibility of the outdoor heart of our campus.
 It provides improved outdoor event and programming space to encourage gathering and community connection in line with the new Campus Master Plan’s goal of building inclusive, vibrant spaces and an urban destination.